lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Security Properties {#sec-prop}

-EDHOC has similar security properties as can be expected from the theoretical SIGMA-I protocol {{SIGMA}} and the Noise XX pattern {{Noise}}, which correspond to methods 0 and 3, respectively.
+EDHOC has similar security properties as can be expected from the theoretical SIGMA-I protocol {{SIGMA}} and the Noise XX pattern {{Noise}}, which are similar to methods 0 and 3, respectively.
 The proven security properties are detailed in the security analysis publications referenced at the end of this section.

 Using the terminology from {{SIGMA}}, EDHOC provides forward secrecy, mutual authentication with aliveness, consistency, and peer awareness.
 As described in {{SIGMA}}, message_3 provides peer awareness to the Responder while message_4 provides peer awareness to the Initiator.
 By including the authentication credentials in the transcript hash, EDHOC protects against Duplicate Signature Key Selection (DSKS)-like identity mis-binding attack that the MAC-then-Sign variant of SIGMA-I is otherwise vulnerable to.